 Builders profit shall not exceed six percent (6%) of the Hard Construction Costs.

 Hard Construction Costs The following types of activities, but not limited to, earthwork, site work, on-site utilities, roads and walks, concretes, masonry, metals, carpentry (rough and finish), moisture protection, doors/windows/glass, insulation, roofing, sheet metal, drywall, tile work, acoustical, flooring, electrical, plumbing, elevators, blinds and shades, appliances, lawns and planting, fence, cabinets, carpets, heat & ventilation, demolition and off-site.
-A reasonable construction contingency can also be included.
+A 5% construction contingency will be allowed for New Construction Developments and a 10% construction contingency will be allowed for Rehabilitation Developments.

 No other contingencies are allowed.
 Adjust the budget accordingly.